 Responding to Art EYFS Year 2 Year 3 Year 4 Year 5 Year 6 Expected Say something they like about their work.
 Recognise similarities between their work and the work of famous artists, craft makers or designers.
 Year 1 Look at and talk about own work and that of other artists and the techniques they had used expressing their likes and dislikes.
 Explore the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines and making links to their own work.
 Continue to explore the work of a range of artists, craft makers and designers, making comparisons and describing the differences and similarities and making links to their own work.
 Express thoughts and feelings about a piece of art.
-Explain how a piece of art makes them feel - link to emotions. the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+Explain how a piece of art makes them feel - link to emotions.
+Continue to explore the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and making links to their own work.
+Discuss own and others' work, expressing thoughts and feelings, and using knowledge and understanding of artists and techniques.
+Respond to art from other cultures and periods of time.
 Discuss and review own and others' work, expressing thoughts and feelings and explaining their views.
 Begin to explore a range of great artists, architects and designers in history.
 Reflect and explain the successes and challenges in a piece of art they have created.
 Identify changes they might make or how their work could be developed further.
 Discuss and review own and others work, expressing thoughts and feelings, and identify modifications/ changes and see how they can be developed further.
 Identify artists who have worked in a similar way to their own work.
 Explore a range of great artists, architects and designers in history.
 Compare the style of different styles and approaches.
 Discuss and review own and others' work, expressing thoughts and feelings, and identify modifications/ changes on how they can be developed further.
 Identify artists who have worked in a similar way to their own work.
 Explore a range of great artists, architects and designers in history.
 Recognise the art of key artists and begin to place them in key movements or historical events.
 Greater Depth Can they consider their own likes and dislikes in the works of others?
 Can they consider why a piece of work might appeal to others, regardless of their own opinions?
 Can they compare art to other known artists?
 Can they explicitly reflect on the work of others in their own work?
 Can they justify modifications in relation to the given task?
 Can they build on the ideas of others when creating their own pieces?